 7. Stuffed Roasted Butternut Squash (V)

 While it obviously doesn’t taste like turkey, this is the closest recipe I could find that visually commands the room like a stuffed bird does.
-This stuffed butternut squash is just beautiful, and has all of the traditional Thanksgiving flavors inside.
-This recipe is sure to be a jaw-dropper when it comes out of the oven, and again when guests put it in their mouth.
+This stuffed butternut squash is just beautiful and has all of the traditional Thanksgiving flavors inside.
+This recipe is sure to be a jaw-dropper when it comes out of the oven, and again when guests put it in their mouths.

 8. Herby Mushroom Croissant Stuffing